msabramo/colorama/README.txt

 equivalent Win32 calls.

 Calling ``init()`` has no effect on other platforms (unless you request other optional functionality, see keyword args below.)
-The intention is that all applications can call ``init()`` unconditionally on all platforms, after which ANSI output should just work.
+The intention is that applications can call ``init()`` unconditionally on all platforms, after which ANSI output should just work.

 Colored Output
 --------------